-Over the last few weeks, I’ve witnessed a lot conversation centered around the social/emotional toll of the coronavirus pandemic and the abrupt changes it has imposed on our lives.
+Over the last year, I’ve witnessed a lot conversation centered around the social/emotional toll of the coronavirus pandemic and the abrupt changes it has imposed on our lives.

 But what about the physical toll?
 If you are pregnant, if you’ve recently had a baby, if you already have any kind of pelvic health concern, you might have noticed that symptoms of pelvic pain, leaking, sensations of bulging or prolapse may have appeared (or reappeared) with a vengeance.